gustybear-teaching/course_ee693e_2021_fall/week_14/01_Akinyele.md

 In the mobile application, the authors implement a "lazy" decryption, which only performs decryptions of records on an as-needed basis.
 This results into using less memory and less processing power, thus preserving battery life.
 Eventually the usability can be improved by selecting decryption once, and it allows for all other entries to be decrypted in the background.
 Other functions from the application are the supporting of caching encrypted medical records for when network connectivity is unavailable.
 Finally, one of the main highlights is that the application allows users to choose whether to trust Google with the privacy of their records.
 Even if the records cannot be uploaded to Google Health, the system's architecture supports other cloud-based EMR systems as well.

 ### Experimentation
-In order to evaluate the ABE techniques to medical records, the authors conducted several experiments using their implementation.
+In order to evaluate Clicktok, the authors of the paper, used the click traffic obtained, filtered it and exposed it to a testbed with malicious apps and click malware.
+Through this they were able to get a click traffic that contained both legitimate and fake clicks.

-{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Fig2.png" title="Figure 1: CP-ABE and KP-ABE Encryption and Decryption Times" width="250" >}}
+{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Fig2.png" title="Figure 1: Implementation of Attribute-Based Encryption" width="250" >}}
 In their experimentation, they consider *stealthy* attackers to be under 5 clicks a day per device, *sparse* to be 5-15 clicks, and *firehose* to be over 15 clicks.
 From Table 1, it can be seen that Clicktok with a passive defense is effective in identifying click fraud.
 With a longer ad network duration, leads to better inference, especially against stealth attacks.

 {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Fig3.png" title="Figure 1: Implementation of Attribute-Based Encryption" width="250" >}}